cbmira01/Ollama-for-SQL-Server/Docs/INSTALLATION.md

 1. **Database server**:
    - **SQL Server 2022 Express** Can run self-hosted, which is sufficient to demonstrate this project.
-   - Do not deploy this project to a production server without careful study.
+   - Do not deploy this project to a production database server without careful study.

 2. **Server management**: Use **SQL Server Configuration Manager** to manage database services:
    - Start or stop `SQL Server (MSSQLSERVER)` and `SQL Server Agent (MSSQLSERVER)` as needed.